IMMIGRATION TO CANADA

 Federal Skilled Workers, Skilled Trades and Canada Experience Classes

 Skilled Workers are subject to a point system and to compliance with current minimum eligibility requirements.
-To be eligible for permanent residence, the applicant must receive the minimum required points, meet minimum education and age requiremtns, have experience in a qualifying occupation, have an offer of employment and meet minimum language requirements.
-The candidate must also have work experience in an occupation listed in Skill Level 0, A, or B of the National Occupational Classification (NOC).
-Bonus points are awarded for adaptability, or if the applicant currently holds a Work Permit, studied in Canada, or has worked legally in Canada for a minimum period of time set by regulation.
+To be eligible for permanent residence, the applicant must receive the minimum required points, meet minimum education and age requiremtns, have experience in a qualifying occupation, and meet minimum language requirements.
+The candidate must also have work experience in an occupation listed in Skill Level 0, A, or B of the National Occupational Classification (NOC), or have a positive Labour Market Impact Assessment (LMIA) to support his application.

 Candidates who have graduated from Canadian educational institutions and have worked in Canada after graduation, or those who have worked in Canada for a minimum period of time at a specified occupational level, may qualify for the Canada Experience Class, which is based on a pass/fail model and not on a point system.